-Marbury stood in the corner of the bar, holding a can of beer that he slowly swayed back and forth.
-The liquid inside reflected a dim sheen under the weak light.
-He hadn't actually drunk much; it was just a restless heart that kept the can moving in his hand.
-Leaning slightly against the cold brick wall, he maintained a distance from a group of young delinquents, his gaze wandering aimlessly.
-Occasionally, his eyes would fall on them as they boisterously gathered around the pool table, and he felt an inexplicable sense of powerlessness and alienation.
+Marbury stood in the corner of the bar, holding a can of beer, gently shaking it as the liquid inside reflected a dull sheen under the dim light.
+The can had not been truly consumed; it merely swayed back and forth in his hand, like a restless heart.
+Leaning slightly against the cold brick wall, he kept his distance from a group of rowdy boys, his gaze wandering aimlessly.
+Occasionally, his eyes would drift toward them, watching as they shouted boisterously by the pool table, feeling an inexplicable sense of powerlessness and alienation.

-These boys, wielding pool cues, had no idea how to play; they merely waved them around, pretending to know how to use these tools.
-The pool table had long been claimed by them, with no one caring whether the balls went into the pockets or what the outcome of the game was.
-They were simply enjoying the feeling of holding the cues, as if that alone could make them appear cooler.
-The cues had become symbols in their hands, representing control, power, and even an illusory "Regal Presence."
+These boys, wielding pool cues, had no idea how to play; they simply waved them around, pretending to know how to use these tools.
+The pool table had long been claimed by them, with no one caring whether the balls went into the pockets or what the outcome of any game might be.
+They were merely enjoying the feeling of holding the cues, as if that alone could make them appear cooler.
+In their hands, the cues became symbols of control and power, even representing an illusory "Regal Presence."

-"Check out my shot!" one of the boys shouted loudly before swinging the cue wildly without aiming at any ball.
-The others erupted in laughter, patting him on the shoulder as if he had actually made an impressive shot.
+"Watch this shot!" one boy shouted loudly before swinging the cue wildly without aiming at any ball.
+The others erupted into laughter, patting him on the back as if he had just made an incredible shot.
 Marbury silently observed this scene, a wry smile tugging at his lips.
-He understood that these people weren't real thugs; they were just playing roles they thought were "cool" and "fearless."
-In reality, they were merely lost kids trying to find a sense of existence in society.
+He understood that these people were not true villains; they were merely playing at being "cool" and "fearless."
+In reality, they were just a bunch of lost kids trying to find a sense of belonging in this world.

 Amidst their raucous laughter, the topic suddenly shifted.
-A few delinquents began discussing another gang that had recently been encroaching on what they considered their territory, stirring up some discontent.
-Those places were once their usual haunts, but now outsiders dared to provoke them, which undoubtedly irritated them.
+A few of the boys began discussing another gang that had recently been encroaching on what they considered their territory, stirring up some discontent.
+Those places had once been their haunts, and now outsiders were coming in to provoke them, which undoubtedly irked them.
 The discussion grew heated, voices rising with challenge and anger.

 "Do those bastards really dare to show up in our territory?" one boy said fiercely, furrowing his brow as he swung his cue forcefully as if imagining how to teach those clueless guys a lesson.
-"We should go teach them a lesson so they know whose turf this is!"
+"We should go teach them a lesson and let them know whose turf this is!"

 Another boy immediately chimed in, "Yeah, let them know we're not to be messed with!
 We can rally some people and show them what we're made of!"

 Marbury remained leaning against the wall, quietly watching their discussion unfold.
-He felt no interest in their provocations or fights; instead, he felt a twinge of helplessness.
-He hadn't joined this group for senseless violence but rather to get closer to the leader in his heart.
-He knew he was different from these boys; he couldn't truly fit into their way of life but was too afraid to show it.
-He could only stand aside and watch silently, caught in a contradictory emotion of longing for acceptance while feeling isolated.
+He felt no interest in their provocations or fights; instead, he felt a sense of helplessness.
+He hadn’t joined this group for senseless violence but rather to get closer to someone he admired.
+He knew he was different from these boys; he couldn’t truly fit into their way of life but was too afraid to show his differences.
+All he could do was stand aside and watch silently, caught in a conflicting emotion of longing for acceptance while feeling isolated.

-In moments like this, he felt again that sense of being on the fringes—the pain of wanting to belong yet never truly fitting in.
-He knew he was an outsider among these delinquents, but at the same time, he realized he had nowhere else to go.
+In moments like this, he felt again that sense of being on the fringes—yearning to belong yet unable to truly fit in.
+He recognized that he was an outsider among these boys but also understood that he had nowhere else to go.

-As soon as the leaders heard about the provocation, they became enraged.
-Their expressions turned fierce, eyes flashing with anger.
+As soon as the gang leaders heard the provocative talk, they were instantly enraged.
+Their expressions turned fierce, eyes glinting with anger.
 One leader shouted angrily, "Damn it!
 They really dare to mess around in our territory!
-Let's show them what we can do!"
-His loud voice immediately drew the attention of other delinquents.
-Several quickly echoed him, clamoring to go "teach a lesson" to those who dared challenge them.
+Let's show them what’s what!"
+His booming voice immediately captured the attention of the other boys.
+Several quickly echoed him, clamoring to "teach a lesson" to those who dared challenge them.

-"Come on, Brothers!
-Grab your stuff!
-If we don't make those guys understand our strength today, they'll really think we're easy targets!"
-One leader gripped his cue tightly and slammed it against the ground several times with a dull thud.
-Turning swiftly, he hoisted the cue onto his shoulder and signaled for others to pick up their cues and follow him.
-The atmosphere in the bar instantly became charged as the delinquents excitedly grabbed various items in preparation for a fight.
+"Let’s go, brothers!
+Grab your weapons!
+If we don’t make those guys realize our strength today, they’ll think we’re easy targets!"
+One leader gripped his pool cue tightly and slammed it against the ground several times with a dull thud.
+Turning swiftly, he hoisted the cue onto his shoulder and signaled for others to follow suit.
+The atmosphere in the bar instantly became charged with excitement as the boys eagerly grabbed various items in preparation for a fight.

-At that moment, Marbury saw them gearing up for action and hurriedly followed along, yearning to be part of it all—this was a rare opportunity for him to prove himself to others.
-But as he stepped forward, the leaders suddenly turned and glared at him with disdain and contempt.
+At that moment, Marbury saw them gearing up for action and hurriedly followed along, longing to be part of it all—this was a rare opportunity for him to prove himself to others.
+But as he stepped forward, the leaders suddenly turned back to glare at him with disdain and contempt.

-"You stay here!" one leader waved his hand impatiently, dripping with scorn.
-"Don't come along and make things worse; with you being such a loser, do we really have to take care of you?
-Just mind our stuff!"
+"You stay here!" one leader waved his hand impatiently, his tone dripping with scorn.
+"Don’t come along and make things worse; we don’t have time to babysit you!
+Just take care of our stuff!"

 The other thugs burst into laughter at the words, openly mocking Marbury.
 Some mimicked his timid demeanor, while others patted him on the shoulder in a sarcastic manner, exaggerating their voices as they said, "You just stay here and don’t go out to embarrass yourself!"